 Right to restrict processing– you have the right under certain circumstances to forbid or restrict the processing of your personal data for a certain period (e.g. you have submitted an objection concerning data processing).

-Right to object– You have the right to object to data processing which based on our legitimate interest.
-Klaus must stop processing your personal data upon such objection, except if it can argue that your personal data is processed for effective legal reasons (decided upon case by case).
+Right to object– You have the right to object to data processing based on our legitimate interest.
+Klaus must stop processing your personal data upon such objection, except if it can argue that your personal data is processed for effective legal reasons (decided case by case).

 How do we protect your data?

-Klaus has taken necessary legal, organizational, physical and technical security measures to protect your personal data.
+Klaus has taken necessary legal, organizational, physical, and technical security measures to protect your personal data.
 Some examples of the measures we use:

-Physical measures – IT-systems are sufficiently protected against fire, overheating, water, current instability and power outages.
+Physical measures – IT-systems are sufficiently protected against fire, overheating, water, current instability, and power outages.

-Organisational means – all IT system users are assigned roles and profiles; it is ensured that access rights are deleted when the employee leaves Klaus; it is ensured that there is no access from publicly used rooms to rooms where personal data is being processed.
+Organizational means – all IT system users are assigned roles and profiles; it is ensured that access rights are deleted when the employee leaves Klaus; it is ensured that there is no access from publicly used rooms to rooms where personal data is being processed.